Earth Homes Now

 |

-applied to many different kinds of environmentally sound housing.
+different kinds of environmentally sound housing.
+For instance,

-For instance, underground homes, earth berm, sheltered or rammed
+underground homes, earth berm, sheltered or rammed houses fall

-homes fall under this category.
-Many consider cobb houses, which
+under this category.
+Many consider cobb houses, which consist

-consist of mud and straw to be earth dwellings.
+of mud and straw to be earth dwellings, too.

 Let's not forget straw bale houses (similar to hay bales for